This sea-view hotel hugs the beach and comes with a great pool scene, too. Plus it’s got 3 top restaurants.

 For meals, you’ve got 3 choices – a buffet, a pizzeria and an à la carte place on the seafront.
 After dinner, there are live evening shows, and a choice of 4 bars.

-Buffet breakfast and dinner.

 Buffet breakfast, lunch and dinner.

 Selected local alcoholic and soft drinks 10.00-23.30.
 Coffee, tea and cakes 15.00-17.00.
-Snacks including toasted sandwiches, hotdogs and burgers 10.00-23.00.
-Scoop ice-cream 10.00-19.00.

 For breakfast and dinner.
 Buffet service with open kitchen.
 Enjoy the themed dinners which take place twice a week and sample the Canarian and Spanish cuisine.
 There's also the possibility of special diets and vegetarian menus on request.
 This place comes with a dress code for dinner, it's long trousers and a shirt with sleeves for gentlemen.
 This is a non-smoking restaurant and highchairs are available.

 Twin room with sea view sleeps up to 4, with twin beds, a sofa-bed for 1 adult or 2 children up to 12 years.
 This room comes with satellite TV with limited English and radio channels and a mini-fridge.

 Thomson Holidays package deal- 6th – 13th September 2014.

 Manchester – Fuerteventura TOM2662/3 both outbound and return flight fine, B737 800, very clean and tidy, looking fairly well kept, no inflight meals bud did buy cheese and ham toasty and some chips which were both surprisingly nice if a little expensive, Staff were fine but smiles were very rare, basically doing their jobs and too be completely fair they worked hard.